MicrosoftDocs/winrt-api/windows.media.core/facedetectioneffectframe_detectedfaces.md

 Gets the list of objects representing the faces detected in the frame.

 ## -property-value
 The list of objects representing the faces detected in the frame.
+See [DetectedFace](../windows.media.faceanalysis/detectedface.md)

 ## -remarks